 This Convention shall take priority in matters within its scope over the Convention of 5 October 1961 concerning the powers of authorities and the law applicable in respect of the protection of minors, as between Parties to both Conventions.
 Otherwise the present Convention shall not restrict the application of an international instrument in force between the State of origin and the State addressed or other law of the State addressed for the purposes of obtaining the return of a child who has been wrongfully removed or retained or of organising access rights.

 If the Hague Convention on the Civil Aspects of International Child Abduction applies at a federal level, like the United States of America, then the treaty would apply at a state level, such as under California law, a court in Los Angeles must apply the treaty’s provisions.
+More people rent a car for a long period than buying a car these days.
+There must be a reason for that.
+For some, a long-term rental is much more advantageous, you can check This website for more info.

 In those countries that are signatories, meaning they have agreed to be bound by the treaty, the Hague Convention on the Civil Aspects of International Child Abduction applies to the political subdivisions, even if they have different laws, if the treaty would apply in a state where there is only only set of laws.